nix-community/dream2nix/notes/node2nix.md

 ### Bad caching
 - packages are all unpacked at once inside a build instead of in individual derivations
-- packages are unpackged several times in different directories (symlinks could be used)

 ### Bad build performance
  - unpacking is done sequentially